mrcmn/puppet-upandrun/tutorials/capabilities/02-codemanager-config.md

 ![Add deploy user](02-add-deploy-user.jpeg)

 In the settings for the deploy user click on the __Generate password reset__ link in the upper right (as seen in the screenshot above).
-Use the link in a different browser or a new private browser window and set the password to `puppetlabs`.
+Use the link in a different browser or a new private browser window and set the password to `Puppetlabs+1`.

 Now the deploy user needs a token.
 In the shell: